michalis0/Cloud-and-Advanced-Analytics/project/iot_gcp.md

 * To use the cloud class you need to download SSL/TLS certificate downloaded [here](https://pki.goog/roots.pem).
 We will need it in a few minutes.
-* Substitute the path to the private key you generated and run the following command to get a jwt:
+* Insert your project ID in "jwt_create.py".
+Substitute the path to the private key you generated in the following command and run the following command to get a jwt:
   `python3 jwt_create.py PATH/TO/RSA_PRIVATE.PEM`
   You will need to insert the jwt in the app file (see code below).
 * In the microython file, you need to fill the first few lines with the IDs you annotated during the procedure, your wifi, and the jwt.